GameServerManagers/LinuxGSM-Docs/to-do/cronjobs.md

 **Protips**

 * Note the "fu" \(for "force-update"\) which will check for an update and restart your server even though there is no update.
-It is a good alternative if you don't wish to use the updateonstart functionality.
+It is a good alternative if you don't wish to use the update on start functionality.
 * It's a good practice to comment cronjob lines of a server that you momentarily want to shutdown in order to add back cronjobs more easily afterwards.
 * Some servers crash more often, so it's a good idea to monitor them more frequently.
 However, you shouldn't monitor faster than once every 2 minutes, otherwise the monitor function might behave inconsistently, and your server might bootloop.
 * You can also sparingly run "every x time" update checks, for games getting updated a lot.